What does a Director of Nursing do?

 - Supervise and manage nursing staff, including hiring, training, and performance evaluations.

-- Develop, implement, and monitor nursing policies and procedures to ensure compliance with healthcare regulations.
+- Develop and implement nursing policies and procedures in accordance with regulatory standards.

 Qualifications